codygreen/voltstack_nginx/README.md

 # Deploy NGINX Plus in a Volterra VoltStack

-This demo will deploy NGINX Plus in a Volterra VoltStack via K8S manifest
+This demo will deploy NGINX Plus or NGINX OSS in a Volterra VoltStack via K8S manifest

 ## Download and Set KUBECONFIG variable